 Magmatic mass transfer through deep crust: Field relationships, chemistry and rheology

-Dr Sandra Piazolo (SEE), Dr. Thomas Mueller (SEE)Project partner(s): Centre of Core to Crust Fluid Systems, Macquarie University (CASE)Contact email: firstname.lastname@example.org
+Dr Sandra Piazolo (SEE), Dr. Thomas Mueller (SEE), Assoc.
+Prof. Nathan Daczko (Macquarie)Project partner(s): Department of Earth and Environment, Macquarie University, Australia (CASE)Contact email: firstname.lastname@example.org

 Fluids are instrumental in the evolution of Earth’s crust and mantle; they facilitate chemical exchanges that change basic rock properties and are important for crustal differentiation at the large scale.
 Fluid advection of heat and mass is central to nuclear waste storage, CO2 sequestration, geothermal systems, and the formation of ore deposits.

 The motivation for examining transfer of melt in the lower crust is rooted in a fundamental gap in our knowledge.
 It is poorly understood how magmatic mass transfer occurs through the deep crust.
 This project builds on observations that significant migration of melt and mass transfer at the kilometre-scale can occur in localized areas resulting in significant changes to both the melt and the host through which melt migrates (Daczko, Piazolo et al. 2016) (Fig. 1).